Updated December 26, 2022

 - Snow condition … ice, granular, powder

 - Weather … storms (rain or snow) affect visibility.
-In fact, when snow conditions are poor or weather is severe, slopes are often closed to keep snowboarders safe.
+In fact, when snow conditions are poor or the weather is severe, slopes are often closed to keep snowboarders safe.

 The following ranges of steepness or grade, are used when determining a beginner, intermediate or expert slope: